SpiceSharp/SpiceSharp/README.md

 };
 ckt.Simulate(dc);
 ```
-Each simulation implements *ISimulation* and will invoke *OnExportSimulationData* when a new point has be calculated.
+Each simulation implements *ISimulation* and will invoke *OnExportSimulationData* when a new point has been calculated.
 You can use this event to extract the voltages and currents that are of interest.

 The models included in the main project are:
 - Passive components: Resistor, Capacitance, Inductor, Mutual inductance